 We used a DEBkiss model to identify the bioenergetic mechanisms underlying observed growth and survival effects of hypoxia in early life stages of the Atlantic silverside, Menidia menidia.
-In a series of experiments, M. menidia offspring were reared in static or diel fluctuating combinations of oxygen and CO2 treatments to quantify their sensitivity to two co-occurring stressors prevalent in their early life estuarine habitat (Cross et al., 2019).
-Although diel fluctuations provided temporary relief that reduced the overall effects of hypoxia and acidification, static low DO significantly delayed hatching, reduced survival to hatching and larval survival, and reduced embryo and larval growth (Cross et al., 2019).
+In a series of experiments, M. menidia offspring were reared in static or diel fluctuating combinations of oxygen and CO2 treatments to quantify their sensitivity to two co-occurring stressors prevalent in their early life estuarine habitat; hypoxia and acidfication (Cross et al., 2019).
+Although diel fluctuations in both of these properties provided temporary relief that reduced the overall effects of hypoxia and acidification, static low DO significantly delayed hatching, reduced survival to hatching and larval survival, and reduced embryo and larval growth (Cross et al., 2019).
 While diel fluctuations are a realistic representation of changes in community photosynthesis and respiration between day and night, environmental change in coming years could extend hypoxic duration to reduce periods of relief.
 Warming reduces oxygen solubility while increasing metabolic rates of organisms.
 At the same time, higher summer temperatures and precipitation in some regions will intensify stratification that separates low-oxygen water from surface oxygen diffusion.
 Using DEB theory to model the metabolic mechanisms behind the early-life responses to chronic hypoxia can help build understanding of full-life consequences for individuals and the life history traits that feed into population dynamics (Nisbet et al., 2000; Lavaud et al., 2021).
 Currently the species is tolerant enough that population declines are not a concern, but without knowledge of the mechanisms of early life impacts it is hard to predict whether this will change under increased hypoxia duration or with additional stressors (Baumann, 2019).
 Hypoxia is a widespread condition that often co-occurs with other stressors, but logistical constraints generally prevent the experimental testing of more than a handful of levels of two or three different stressors at once.
 A DEB model of hypoxia effects could be incorporated into future models with other stressors, such as acidification or contaminants, because knowing the underlying mechanisms can help researchers predict how multiple stressors interact without having to conduct enormous multistressor experiments and sacrifice large numbers of animals.
 Furthermore, the DEBkiss framework is simple enough to be adapted to other species and the types of data we used – growth and survival – are some of the most commonly measured variables in laboratory experiments, so this method could easily be applied to other species of ecological or commercial importance.